Looking at commercial property for rent? We've got you covered with this practical advice.

-You will typically rent a commercial property by signing a lease agreement or licence.
+You will typically secure a commercial property for rent by signing a lease agreement or licence.

 A lease is a legally-binding contract which sets out the terms and conditions of the tenancy agreement between landlord and tenant.
 It offers long-term stability compared with a licence (see below).

 The average length of a new lease is now 4.5 years compared to 6.8 years in 2003, according to the Property Data Report 2014.
 However, it can be 25 years.